Botox and the Loss of a Frown … as Nicole Kidman

 Although Kidman can still frown, he doesn’t seem like he does much.
 A new era of Kidman performances is being very well received, not only despite his face that gives the impression of being petrified, but thanks to him.
 In a succession of television series, all of them written by David E. Kelley, she has played sad and coldly mysterious rich women, and her performance has been praised by critics as “impenetrable”, “icy”, “waxy” and with mask look, but in a good way.
 In 2017, she won an Emmy for her performance in “Big Little Lies,” and the metanarrative was even more compelling than the murder plot.

 The series, its many versions and the Kardashian universe, of similar make, have turned a face with botox into a funny parody of femininity.
 On the internet, images of housewives and Kardashians circulate in the form of GIFs and screenshots, transforming into ironic avatars of our own feelings.
-Their faces, both melodramatic and numb, reflect a strangely complex emotional truth, in which experiences of depression, anxiety, trauma and pain unfold amid an absurd carnival of anesthetic content and luxury products.
+Their faces, at once melodramatic and desensitized, reflect a strangely complex emotional truth, in which experiences of depression, anxiety, trauma and pain unfold amid an absurd carnival of anesthetic contents and luxury products.
 It’s unnerving and ridiculous at the same time, like Kim Kardashian crying through botox.
 Now, characters like Kidman and Kelley have put that mixed feeling through a lens of prestige.

 Even in advertisements intended to promote the Botox brand, a morbid shadow looms.
 Errol Morris’s ads have a funereal quality.
 The soft lighting and somber music suggest that the characters are terminally ill, which I suppose to be true, as aging eventually leads to death.
 Since many years of ridiculing Botox have failed to banish it from faces (Americans spent nearly $ 2.5 billion on the procedure in 2019, according to the American Society of Plastic Surgeons), we can only navigate through the stages of grief, from denial and anger to negotiation and acceptance.